The-Wishlist-Co/shopify-integration/docs/index.md

 - **Logout** — use this to log out of your wishlist account

 Follow any of the links above to get additional information about each menu item in the wishlist's administration interface.

----

-## Not for general publication

-- [Questions and Issues](questions-and-issues.html) — Questions and issues for Matt and Shane